Skip to content

 CLI CommandNew terraci <command> subcommandSlack notifications, custom reports, infra audits

-Pipeline StepJobs/steps injected into generated CI pipelinesSecurity scans, compliance checks, deployment gates
+Pipeline JobStandalone DAG jobs added to generated CI pipelinesSecurity scans, compliance checks, deployment gates

 CI ProviderSupport for a new CI system (beyond GitLab/GitHub)Bitbucket Pipelines, Jenkins, CircleCI